edwardspec/fudocgenerator/README.md

 ### TODO (things to improve)

-- some vanilla biomes have "subRegion" array in terrestial_worlds.config (regions), we must add those regions to layers alongside their parent region.
 - gather status effects for food and other consumables.
 - automatically gather information of which biomes have which trees and ores.
 - gather daylight level of planets.